-Ms. Mineko Tanaka (President of Tomitaya Co., Ltd.), who preserves machiya houses in Kyoto and conveys traditional lifestyles, gave the lecture "Information Society and Traditional Culture" on Friday, November 9 at the Kyoto Ekimae Satellite Hall of the Kyoto Institute of Information Science as a recommended event for the "Education and Culture Week" of the Ministry of Education, Culture, Sports, Science and Technology.Introducing traditional Japanese events, Mr. Tanaka said, "Always study history when taking on new challenges, not only in the field of IT.There will always be a clue hidden in there," he emphasized.
+Ms. Mineko Tanaka (President of Tomitaya Co., Ltd.), who preserves machiya houses in Kyoto and conveys traditional lifestyles, gave the lecture "Information Society and Traditional Culture" on Friday, November 9 at the Kyoto Ekimae Satellite Hall of the Kyoto Institute of Information Science as a recommended event for the "Education and Culture Week" of the Ministry of Education, Culture, Sports, Science and Technology and a lecture for Kyoto Prefecture Citizens University.Introducing traditional Japanese events, Mr. Tanaka said, "Always study history when taking on new challenges, not only in the field of IT.There will always be a clue hidden in there," he emphasized.

 In his lecture, Mr. Tanaka explained in detail the annual events beginning with "Shogatsu" and "Kagamibiraki".He also explained about "shitsuremu," or decorations for events and seasons.He expressed his concern about the current state of affairs, where events are disappearing and being forgotten, and said, "I hope that those of you who study IT and are active in the world of IT will learn about and preserve the traditional culture that Japan prides itself on.